 "My beloved is radiant and ruddy, outstanding among ten thousand.
 His head is purest gold.""

 What are love poems doing here?

 This is a question that has exercised the minds of great Jewish and Christian thinkers for millennia.
-However, it’s not one of those questions in which “the answer” is readily available.
-The Song of Songs presents Bible readers with many riddles and wonderful puzzles, and the point, it seems, is not just to solve them with the right answer.
+However, it’s not one of those questions in which the answer is readily available.
+The Song of Songs presents Bible readers with many riddles and wonderful puzzles, and the point is not just to solve them with the right answer.
 Rather, a book like this one invites us into a wonderful world of idyllic gardens and youthful love.
 It’s a book full of bliss, and unless we let it enchant us and draw us into the wonder of the human experience of love and delight, we are sorely missing the point.

-Even though we know that Solomon was brilliant and really good with words (see 1 Kings 4:29-32), this opening line doesn’t necessarily indicate authorship, as if Solomon wrote the poems.
+Even though we know that Solomon was brilliant and really good with words (see 1 Kings 4:29-32), this opening line doesn’t necessarily indicate authorship, as though Solomon wrote the poems.
 In fact, he almost certainly did not write the book, given that the speaking voice is mostly that of a young woman.
-When he is mentioned, which is not that much, he’s described in third-person (Song 1:5, 3:7-11, 8:11-12).
+When he is mentioned--which is not that much--he’s described in third-person (Song 1:5, 3:7-11, 8:11-12).
 Additionally, Solomon is simply an odd candidate as the book’s author.
-The poems celebrate the love between a man and woman, and they are one another's only lover.
+The poems celebrate the love between a man and woman, and they are one another's only lovers.
 And Solomon, if you recall, had in the ballpark of 700 wives (political marriages), and an additional harem of 300 women on retainer for his sexual appetite (see 1 Kings 11:1-4).
 Needless to say, it’s very difficult to imagine him ever writing poetry like we see in this Song.

 Wisdom Literature At Large